-Since the start of the Covid 19 pandemic I have started to read research related to teaching online.
+At the start of the Covid 19 pandemic, I started to read research related to teaching online.
 I started with some ideas about this topic, but it is not my “normal area of research”.

 What also, struck me was a plethora of terms, the growing number of lists of online resources and emails from suppliers saying that subscriptions for websites were now free.

 - Wrote a quick read for the NCCE.

 - Wrote my top hints and tips for online teaching (based on my own experience of this – with a hope of starting a dialogue about the techniques we can use).

 - Started a Computing At School resource of a list of lists, with the idea that we could crowdsource this.
 I’m not convinced it has “taken off” but I keep adding things I find.

 - Started a Computing At School resource on the research related to distance learning that I was reading.
 Again with the idea that people would add to it.

 - Added some of this research to the #csedresearchbookclub that is run once a month (first Thursday of each month at 8:15pm GMT – after the clap for NHS

 - I have started to investigate with a group of primary and secondary teachers the opportunities for adapting UCL’s popular higher education ABC process for designing online learning modules.
 We are looking at how it can be used review and improve emergency remote teaching.
 This is a small group of teachers, we started with @20 educators, now there are around 5 teachers still interested in this.
 We have now published several ABC cards which have been “localised” to specific subjects (computing), age groups (primary/secondary) and schools.
 We are meeting weekly, if you would like to be involved – please contact me.
 Here are our published cards – so far.